jonathanking/protein-transformer/README.md

 The code takes as arguments a plethora of different architecture and training settings.
 Two positional arguments are required, the training data location and the model name.

+The training data is based on Mohammed AlQuraishi's [ProteinNet](https://github.com/aqlaboratory/proteinnet).
+Preprocessed data can be downloaded [here](https://pitt.box.com/s/1jc66xcs4ddfi9o2ik8ozozcswen43fh).
+See below for more information.

 Example:
 ```
 python train.py data/proteinnet/casp12.pt model01 -lr -0.01 -e 30 -b 12 -cl -cg 1 -dm 50 --proteinnet